-Thompson, a Republican, was the representative for Virginia's 9th congressional district from 1805 to 1807.
+Thompson was the representative for Virginia’s 9th congressional district and was a Republican.
+He served from 1805 to 1807.

 From Dec 1801 to Mar 1807, Thompson missed 51 of 432 roll call votes, which is 11.8%.
 This is better than the median of 17.1% among the lifetime records of representatives serving in Mar 1807.
 The chart below reports missed votes over time.